The Hebrew Month of Shevat | Unlocking Redemption and Divine Instruction

 We need divine inspiration to adopt, understand, and embrace the example that Moses left us and apply the teaching he presented.

-During Shevat, we are presented with an opportunity to embrace instruction and thereby use obedience to the Word of God to repair the destruction of disobedience brought on by the fall in the Garden when the serpent enticed Adam and Eve to embrace knowledge over obedience.
+During Shevat, we are presented with an opportunity to embrace instruction and thereby use obedience to the Word of God to repair the destruction of disobedience brought on by the Fall in the Garden, when the serpent enticed Adam and Eve to choose knowledge over obedience.

 During Shevat, we are to attempt to embody the Righteous One Who is the foundation of the universe, and be vessels that host His holiness and presence even in the midst of our own imperfections.